Senior College Information

 The Texas state priority deadline for many institutions of higher education is January 15.
 RHS counselors recommend that all students fill out the FAFSA/TASFA as early as possible, regardless of their post-secondary plans.

 To fill out the FAFSA visit https://studentaid.ed.gov/sa/fafsa

-The RHS Counselors have compiled a list of valid scholarship that can be found at https://www.birdvilleschools.net/Page/63012
+The RHS Counselors have compiled a list of valid scholarships that can be found at https://www.birdvilleschools.net/domain/8427

 Students that have obtained dual credit through TCC, TWU, or UTA during their time at Richland must send an official transcript directly from that college or university to the university they will be attending after graduation.
 Students make these requests for transcripts through the individual colleges and are solely responsible for ensuring this takes place.

 Students are encouraged to attend college preview days or scheduled college tours for the colleges/univerisities they are interested in.
 Check the individual college websites for dates that events are taking place or contact the admissions office to schedule a visit.

 RHS Students are allowed 2 absences for college visit days during both 11th and 12th grade.
 The attendance office is able to provide details on attendance requirements for your visit.

 If a student plans to play Division I or II athletics in college, they must register with the NCAA Clearinghouse.
 The application can be found at www.ncaaclearinghouse.net